-The County seeks to match qualified developers who have successful experience in obtaining project financing and can aggressively pursue all available funding sources, which shall include the Florida Housing Finance Corporation (FHFC) funding, including but not limited to Low Income Housing Tax Credits (LIHTC), and State Apartment Incentive Loan (SAIL).
+The County seeks to match developers from the pre-qualified pool who have successful experience in obtaining project financing and can aggressively pursue all available funding sources, which shall include the Florida Housing Finance Corporation (FHFC) funding, including but not limited to Low Income Housing Tax Credits (LIHTC), and State Apartment Incentive Loan (SAIL) to finance, develop, close and construct the project.
 This may include other funding sources such as: Federal Home Loan Bank (Affordable Housing Program (AHP) and Community Investment Program (CIP)), New Market Tax credits, EB-5 program, etc., in addition to any other funding which may be available from private foundations, corporations, etc. The County seeks qualified developers to make the Project financially viable, meet stated objectives and requirements of this WOPR, in addition to minimizing funding sources (Surtax, etc.) from the County.
 Accordingly, proposals shall include a feasible development scenario that is not dependent on winning competitive funding.
-Proposers are also required to indicate in Form 1 - Revenue and Income Streams Proposal the funds that will be paid to the County for the use of the Project Sites, for the County's participation in the development process, and for the value of the RAD subsidies as components of the project.
+Proposers are required to indicate in Form 1 - Revenue and Income Streams Proposal the funds that will be paid to the County for the value and use of the Project Sites, for the County's participation in the development process, and for the value of the RAD subsidies as components of the project.

 The County seeks a developer who can implement HUD's Rental Assistance Demonstration (RAD) and all applicable requirements including provision of the RAD Physical Condition Assessment (RPCA) for these sites.
 The Selected Proposer(s) will be required to assist the County with converting the public housing properties to RAD.
 The County's goal is to hire a qualified developer(s) that will bring the knowledge and experience of their organization to enter into a "full service" agreement where the selected firm will handle everything from start to finish for demolishing, where applicable, and replacing the County's existing housing units and for securing rental assistance.
-To this end, the Selected Proposer(s) will work with the County to prepare and submit the required items (i.e., RAD Financing Plan, RPCA, environmental report, 75-year proforma, HUD form documents, etc.) to meet the HUD-required RAD milestones, including the

-Financing Plan which will be used in the HUD RAD approval process, and participate in communications with the County and the HUD RAD staff to help the County to move through the RAD Financing Plan submission and RAD Conversion Commitment (RCC) issuance processes.
+To this end, the Selected Proposer(s) will work with the County to prepare and submit the required items (i.e., RAD Financing Plan, RPCA, environmental report, 75-year proforma, HUD form documents, etc.) to meet the HUD-required RAD milestones, including the Financing Plan which will be used in the HUD RAD approval process, and participate in communications with the County and the HUD RAD staff to help the County to move through the RAD Financing Plan submission and RAD Conversion Commitment (RCC) issuance processes.
 Additionally, the Selected Proposer(s) will work with the County to facilitate the RAD closing process.
+Proposers are required to provide a knowledgeable RAD employee or consultant on their team to draft and manage RAD documents and assist PHCD in complying with RAD timelines and planning.